The Vision of Dorotheus: Interpretation

 The Scholae Palatinae as depicted on the Brescia Casket, a late 4th-century Christian carved ivory box.
 Bremmer reads lines 326–334 of the Vision as the poet dressing himself in the garb of the military Scholae, whereas Livrea favours of a more esoteric, Gnostic interpretation.

 In interpreting The Vision of Dorotheus, some authors have argued for a Gnostic influence on Dorotheus' writing.
 Livrea (1986) has suggested that the change in clothes that Dorotheus undergoes at the end of the Vision (326–334) forms an allegory "deeply imbued with Gnosticism", drawing parallels with the Hymn of the Pearl where the King's change of clothes symbolises his immortality.
-MacCoull (1989) notes the use of two obscure epithets for God, "πανάτιχτος" (translit. panatiktos, meaning indomitable) (11) and "αὐτοφυής" (translit. autophyês, meaning indivisible) (12), which he links to a contemporaneous usage in the Nag Hammadi library; "autophyês" being found in The Sophia of Jesus Christ and Epistle of Eugnostos, while the term "αὐτογευυητός" (translit. agennêtos, meaning unavoidable), which is analogous to "panatiktos", is found in the Epistle of Eugnostos and Ogdoad and Ennead.
+MacCoull (1989) notes the use of two obscure epithets for God, "πανάτιkτος" (translit. panatiktos, meaning wholly unbegotten) (11) and "αὐτοφυής" (translit. autophyês, meaning self-becoming) (12), which he links to a contemporaneous usage in the Nag Hammadi library; "autophyês" being found in The Sophia of Jesus Christ and Epistle of Eugnostos, while the term "αὐτογεvvητός" (translit. autogennêtos, meaning self begotten), which is analogous to "panatiktos", is found in the Epistle of Eugnostos and Ogdoad and Ennead.
 Additionally, he touches upon the fact that the papyrus of the Vision was found near the site of the Nag Hammadi library, to suggest Dorotheus' possible acquaintance with the local Gnostic groups.
 This conjectured influence has been criticised by Bremmer (2002), arguing for much more banal Christian origins for the Visions epithets (noting their occurrence in an earlier Christian Greek inscription of an oracle of Klaros, SEG 27.933) and the clothing as merely an attempt to realistically mimic that of the soldiers of the Scholae Palatinae (specifically the candidati).